xlladdins/xll/docs/Excel4MacrosQ-Scopy.md

 a dialog box and the conditional test in a WHILE loop.
 SET.VALUE assigns values to a specific reference or to the name of a reference that has already been defined.
-For information about creating a new name or entering data on a worksheet, see \"Remarks\" later in this topic.
+For information about creating a new name or entering data on a worksheet, see "Remarks" later in this topic.

 **Syntax**